Rehabilitated prisoner's effort to turn his life around impresses Court of Appeal

 Rogers was one of several cooks involved in the manufacture of methamphetamine, under the direction of patched Head Hunters' gang member Brownie Harding, at a house in Taipuha Rd near Waiotira in 2014.

-At least 9kg of meth, with a street value of between $3.2m and $4.5m, was cooked over 10 weeks.
+At least 9kg of meth, with a street value of between $3.2 million and $4.5m, was cooked over 10 weeks.

 Harding was sentenced to 28 years in prison.